How Upper Back Strengthening Exercises Improve Your Hunched Posture

 Your head position makes the long erector spinae muscles work overtime like horses reins around the convexity of your hunch, trying to pull your head back.
 The same overactivity painfully compresses the spinal segments through your middle back and squeezes fluid from the discs.

-How to tell if you have thoracic kyphosis - a hunched upper back
+Features of thoracic kyphosis - a hunched upper back

-WITH A KYPHOTIC (HUNCHED) UPPER BACK:
+WITH A KYPHOTIC (HUNCHED) UPPER BACK